Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 The Challenge

 • Chronic account losses.
-Roughly 8 accounts per month were triggering either soft bans (temporary login restrictions, shadow bans affecting reach) or hard bans (permanent termination) despite using residential IPs.
+Roughly 8 accounts per month were hitting either soft bans (temporary login restrictions, shadow bans affecting reach) or hard bans (permanent termination) despite using residential IPs.
 Each lost account cost the agency an average of 12-20 hours of rebuilding work plus refund negotiations with the affected client.

 • Platform narrative.
 Industry signals (Meta publications, practitioner forums) were increasingly clear that Instagram's internal detection weighted mobile-carrier IPs as the highest-trust source for the mobile app's expected traffic profile.